Mr Michael Steer

 A Level Further Mathematics is a two year course with all examinations taking place at the end of the second year.
 Students will sit four papers, each lasting for 90 minutes and each worth 25% of the overall grade.
 Papers 1 and 2 are entirely pure mathematics, the third and fourth papers are the applied elements.

 5 GCSEs at grade 5 or above.
-Students must have achieved a high grade 7 or above in Maths and a 5 in English.
+Students must have achieved a high grade 7 or above in Maths at GCSE and a 5 in English.